 \subsection{$M = 10^6{\rm M}_\odot$ proto-stellar clusters}

-In Figure \ref{fig:BHmass_scatter_M1.0e6} we depict scatter diagrams of the shifted BH masses with respect to the initial BH masses for the sets of values $\{r_{\rm h}, \varepsilon\} = \{0.1{\rm pc}, 0.06\}$, $\{0.07{\rm pc}, 0.1\}$ and $\{0.5{\rm pc}, 0.2\}$ at subsolar and low metallicity for a cluster with initial total $M = 10^6{\rm M}_\odot$.
-We vary $\varepsilon$ with $r_{\rm h}$ because the BHMF-shift requires lower $\varepsilon$ as $C$ is decreased ($r_{\rm h}$ is increased) to be effective, while it is also physically motivated: the star formation efficiency increases for more compact clusters (lower $r_{\rm h}$), where the gas is more condensed.
-These cluster mass and half-mass radius values correspond to compactness values $C = 10$, $14.3$, $20$.
-The values $\{M,r_{\rm h}\} = \{10^6{\rm M}_\odot,0.07{\rm pc}\}$ correspond to Figures \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zsub}, \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zlow} where it is evident that, for the $\varepsilon = 0.1$, in the low $Z$ case the whole upper BH mass gap is filled and spanned up to $150{\rm M}_\odot$.
-In the subsolar case the BH masses reach up to $\sim 450{\rm M}_\odot$.
-These masses $>150{\rm M}_\odot$ are manifested as a tail in the shifted BHMF in Figure \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zsub}.
-This is not special for the subsolar case, but can occur at any metallicity if the cluster is compact enough and/or the stellar formation efficiency low enough as we explain in detail below.
+In Figure \ref{fig:BHmass_scatter_M1.0e6} we depict scatter diagrams of the shifted BH masses with respect to the initial BH masses for the sets of values $\{r_{\rm h}, \varepsilon\} = \{0.1{\rm pc}, 0.06\}$, $\{0.07{\rm pc}, 0.1\}$ and $\{0.5{\rm pc}, 0.2\}$ at subsolar and low metallicity for a cluster with an initial total mass of $M = 10^6{\rm M}_\odot$.
+We varied $\varepsilon$ with $r_{\rm h}$ because the BHMF-shift requires lower $\varepsilon$ as $C$ is decreased ($r_{\rm h}$ is increased) to be effective, while it is also physically motivated: the star formation efficiency increases for more compact clusters (lower $r_{\rm h}$), where the gas is more condensed.
+These cluster mass and half-mass radius values correspond to compactness values of $C = 10$, $14.3$, $20$.
+The values $\{M,r_{\rm h}\} = \{10^6{\rm M}_\odot,0.07{\rm pc}\}$ correspond to Figures \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zsub} and \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zlow}, where it is evident that, for $\varepsilon = 0.1$, in the low-$Z$ case the whole upper BH mass gap is filled and spanned up to $150{\rm M}_\odot$.
+In the subsolar case, the BH masses reach up to $\sim 450{\rm M}_\odot$.
+These masses of $>150{\rm M}_\odot$ manifest as a tail in the shifted BHMF in Figure \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zsub}.
+This is not special for the subsolar case, but can occur at any metallicity if the cluster is compact enough and/or the stellar formation efficiency is low enough, as we explain in detail below.